EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/libraries.md

     --docUrl [docurl]        Documentation URL
     --refUrl [refurl]        Reference URL
     --comments [comment]     Comment on Library
-    --file [fileName]        Name of file to library JAR or JS (if not provided stdin/stdout used for export)
+    --linkProject            Mark this library as used in the current project (or --project_ident selected) --file [fileName]        Name of file to library JAR or JS (if not provided stdin/stdout used for export)
 ```